casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 ### Building an Execution Request to Run Session Code

-In order to unit test the installed contract, we will need an entity to call the contract.
+To unit test the installed contract, we will need an entity to call the contract.
 In this instance, we will use session code included within *donate.wasm*.
 Further, we will need the contract hash of the newly installed donation contract.

 The following code retrieves the contract hash from within the named keys of the `DEFAULT_ACCOUNT_ADDR` that sent the Deploy containing the contract.